 Fascination with Van Gogh

 Thanks to Bremer's definition of art as the conveyance of a spiritual experience, Helene also learned to appreciate and understand the work of the then relatively unknown Vincent van Gogh.
 She became convinced that this artist was ‘one of the great spirits of modern art’ and that his work would usher in a new development in art.
-Regarding Basket of Lemons and Bottle (May 1881), Helene wrote in March 1909: '"This is what heaven looks like" and the longer I look at the painting the more I see a statement, which has nothing to do with the tangible, [...]'.
+Regarding Basket of Lemons and Bottle (May 1888), Helene wrote in March 1909: 'If you can place yourself in the mind of someone who was able to see lemons and interpret them for us in such a way, then you will enjoy art because from it you feel that, despite everything, there is something in the world that we are always seeking and for which we should always have respect.'.
 In addition to Basket of Lemons and Bottle, the exhibition also includes Van Gogh's Olive Grove (July 1889).

 A different perspective?